suchayarj/WhatsOnYourFace...FakeOrFact/README.md

 >>>>>>> readme
 </p>

-I find that Sephora loss distribution is so different from Makeup Alley and make it seems as though Sephora are mostly fake.
-It could be because overfitting of Makeup Alley data or text pre-processing problems.
+I find that Sephora loss distribution is so different from Makeup Alley and make it seems as though Sephora reviews are mostly fake.
+It could be because of overfitting of Makeup Alley data, text pre-processing problems, and small size of Sephora dataset which makes it less diverse.
 So, I will try the following:
     - Adjust text pre-processing, stopwords, and vectorization for reviews
     - Test on bigger Sephora reviews dataset